vvyre/util/README.md

 ### `useForm (beta)`

 - A React hook for using form easily
+- During the **beta** period, the API may unexpectedly change or new features may be added
 - supports textarea and inputs (text, number, checkbox)
 - provides APIs, `createUseFormContext` and `useFormContext` for integrating with Context API
 - [DOCS](https://github.com/brewcold/util/blob/main/react/src/use-form/README.md)